ptracton/CSUN_ECE_VHDL/GPIO/README.md

 The [gpio_bit.vhd](https://github.com/ptracton/CSUN_ECE_VHDL/blob/main/GPIO/rtl/gpio/gpio_bit.vhd) file has the actual bi-directional logic.
 ![missing image for single bit](./images/GPIO_BIT.png)

+In the rtl directory there is a sub directory for each board that this image can run on.
+Right now that is the [ArtyS7](https://digilent.com/reference/programmable-logic/arty-s7/start), [Basys3](https://digilent.com/shop/basys-3-artix-7-fpga-trainer-board-recommended-for-introductory-users/), and [Zybo](https://digilent.com/shop/zybo-z7-zynq-7000-arm-fpga-soc-development-board/).
+In each of these sub-directories there is a file with the name of the board and a _pkg.vhd added to it.
+Each of these package files has a package named board\_pkg.
+All boards need the package to have the same name so  they can be swapped out in simulation or synthesis.
+In the package are the board specific configuration details of the design.
+Basys has 16 switches and LEDs while Zybo and Arty only have 4.
+This detail is spelled out here.

+In top.vhd work.board_pkg.all is brought in.
+This brings in the board specific configuration into the design.
+For simulation or synthesis you can only use 1 of these board files at a time.

 ## Simulation

 Both modelsim and vivado can simulate the design.
 You can do either from their respective GUIs or from the command line.
 The command line uses a python script, [run\_sim.py](https://github.com/ptracton/CSUN_ECE_VHDL/blob/main/GPIO/tools/run_sim.py) to execute.
 There is also a [run\_regression.py](https://github.com/ptracton/CSUN_ECE_VHDL/blob/main/GPIO/tools/run_regression.py) script that can run a collection of tests and report back their performance.